greglook/merkle-db/doc/api.md

 ; may be shared.
 (conn/drop-db! conn db-name)

 ; Open a database for use.
-An optional argument may be provided, which will ; return the last committed database version occurring before that time.
 (conn/open-db conn db-name opts) => db

 ; Ensure all data has been written to the backing block store and update the ; database's root in the ref manager.
 (conn/commit! conn db) => db'

-; You can optionally commit the database under a new name, creating a virtual ; copy of the database.
-(conn/commit! conn db-name db) => db'
 ```